deepakkumarbhagat/uuid-gen/README.md

 # uuid-gen
-uuid generator for a distributed system
+golang based uuid generator for a distributed system